Military use of children in World War II: Legality

 The legality of the use of children in armed conflicts, as soldiers or in other capacities, has changed significantly in the last century.
 During both world wars, the legal framework was under-developed.
 Following World War I, in 1924 the League of Nations adopted the Geneva Declaration of the Rights of the Child.
-Despite this attempt to protect children's rights, stating they must be "protected against every form of exploitation," the rise of fascism that led to the start of World War II left millions of children again unprotected – gassed, killed or orphaned.
+Despite this attempt to protect children's rights, stating they must be "protected against every form of exploitation," the rise of fascism that led to the start of World War II left millions of children again unprotected – gassed, otherwise killed, or orphaned.

 Definition of a child

 The lack of legal protection for children in times of war, which allows for their exploitation, can be linked to the lack of a universally recognised definition of a child during World War II.

 Prior to the creation of the United Nations during World War II, protection of child welfare was predominantly embodied in the laws of war, jus in bello.
 These laws sought to outlaw war.

 In relation to protecting the rights of children involved in conflict, however, this concept failed to address the concept of a child-soldier at the time of World War II.

 Furthermore, there was essentially no criminal culpability placed on the child where a breach of jus in bello occurred.
 No legal limits excluded children being involved in armed conflicts, nor was there any definition of what a child was in relation to their ability to be involved in conflicts.